BashkimGrepi/Reaktor-assignment/documentations/overview.md

 ## Purpose

-**Reaktor** is a backend data pipeline that ingests competitive Rock Paper Scissors (RPS) match data, persists it, and serves it via both REST API and real-time streaming.
+**RPS-assignment** is a backend data pipeline that ingests competitive Rock Paper Scissors (RPS) match data, persists it, and serves it via both REST API and real-time streaming.
 Think of it as a sports league backend—similar to how ESPN manages game results and leaderboards.

 ---